-Since its launch in 2008, the MyBallot Election Program has conducted four (4) successful student elections around Orange County.
+Since its launch in 2008, the MyBallot Election Program has conducted 19 successful student elections for over 10 high schools throughout Orange County.
 The number of students who volunteer as poll workers continues to rise for each election, and from this pool of students, the number of bilingual student poll workers also increases tremendously.
 At the end of the ASB Election at Anaheim High School, for example, there were approximately 650 high school students who volunteered to work as poll workers for the November 2008 General Election; of these, about 195 students were bilingual student poll workers who speak Chinese, Korean, Spanish, or Vietnamese.